petbrueck/sursol/README.md

 - `sursol transcheck` compares translation against original text to identify software-related misalignments.

 ### **Installation**
 For now, you can just simply download all .ado & .sthlp files from the 'src' folder.
-Copy them into any folder on your harddrive.
+Copy them into any folder on your drive.
 Within Stata write
 `sysdir set PERSONAL  "FOLDER PATH IN WHICH YOU COPIED ALL FILES"`

 Type